-Conviction of sexual abuse of a minor is an aggravated felony under 8 USC §1101(a)(43)(A).
-This includes conviction under Pen C §288(a).
+Conviction of sexual abuse of a minor is an aggravated felony under 8 USC \$1101(a)(43)(A).
+This includes conviction under Pen C \$288(a).
 U.S. v Baron-Medina (9th Cir 1999) 187 F3d 1144.
 See generally In re Rodriguez-Rodriguez (BIA 1999) Int Dec 3411.
-Moreover, while there is no existing Board of Immigration Appeals (BIA) or Ninth Circuit precedent on point, it is possible that statutory rape, and perhaps even misdemeanor statutory rape, under Pen C §261.5 will be held an aggravated felony.
-A divided BIA held early in 2001 that a conviction under Pen C §261.5 is not an aggravated felony if the conviction is a misdemeanor.
-In re Crammond (BIA 2001) 23 I&N 9, vacated for unrelated jurisdictional reasons in In re Crammond (BIA 2001) 23 I&N 179.
-In the meantime, another circuit court of appeal held that statutory rape is an aggravated felony.
-Mugalli v Ashcroft (2d Cir 2001) 258 F3d 52.
-It is not clear that if and when the BIA next addresses the issue, it will again rule that misdemeanor statutory rape is not an aggravated felony.
-Thus, a felony conviction under Pen C §261.5 will be ruled an aggravated felony, and a misdemeanor conviction may well be.
-Defendants searching for alternative pleas may be forced to choose between a strike and an aggravated felony, depending on whether immigration or criminal consequences are most important to them.
-Alternative pleas could include battery, false imprisonment under Pen C §§236-237, nonviolent attempt to dissuade a victim from filing a police report under Pen C §136.1(b), or less onerous pleas supported by the facts.
+Moreover, currently immigration authorities hold that misdemeanor statutory rape is an aggravated felony; the issue is pending at the Ninth Circuit at the time of publication.
+Thus, a felony or misdemeanor conviction under Pen C \$261.5 is likely to be ruled an aggravated felony.
+Alternative pleas could include battery, sexual battery, false imprisonment under Pen C \$236-237, nonviolent attempt to dissuade a victim from filing a police report under Pen C \$136.1(b), or less onerous pleas supported by the facts.